nextcloud/richdocuments/docs/frontend-integration.md

 ### Configuration

-The Collabora configuration for creating new files with their mietype and extension per file type is exposed to `OCA.RichDocuments.config.create`.
+The Nextcloud Office configuration for creating new files with their mimetype and extension per file type is exposed to `OCA.RichDocuments.config.create`.

 ```json
 {